IsteNITC-Website-2023/istetechquilla/content/posts/the-conspiracy-off.md

 **Adam**: “Ok…. well that was an interesting idea…. you need to sleep more, you know.”

 **Dave**: “Nah sleeping is for babies and old people.
-Ok, **Leo**, you're up next, doubt you can follow through after my theory I worked on weeks for, go”
+Ok, Leo, you're up next, doubt you can follow through after my theory I worked on weeks for, go”

 **Leo:** “Ok, so I just thought about this one during your speech.
 Hope it's not too bad, So here's my theory:
 What if Conspiracy theorists are part of a conspiracy theory to spread disinformation via conspiracy theories.”

 **Adam**: “HE IS THE MESSIAH.
 I am not following after that you’re the winner… fuck that, I’m going to post this on twitter or Reddit or something.
 Holy cow you came up with that in 5 mins?
 Dave, I bet you are going to kill yourself now, lol”

-"Dave left the group"
+"_Dave left the group_"

 \-Love Kush Pranu, NIT Calicut